Luther Stickell: Mission: Impossible – Fallout

 Rhames reprised his role in Mission: Impossible – Fallout.
 He is indirectly responsible for the threat of the main storyline, when Ethan allows his current adversaries to get away with three plutonium cores that could be used to create nuclear weapons to save Luther after he is taken hostage.
 Luther later joins Ethan and Benji in hunting the Apostles, a splinter group consisting of the still-free members of the Syndicate, as they attempt to break Lane out of prison with the aid of his associate John Lark, who is in reality August Walker of the CIA.
 During the mission, Walker and Lane attempt to make the attack personal by using the two remaining nuclear weapons to blow up a medical aid camp where Ethan's estranged wife, Julia, is now working, but she is able to assist Luther in disarming one of the warheads while Benji and Ilsa Faust disable the other and Ethan kills Walker for the prime detonator.

+Mission: Impossible – Dead Reckoning Part One

+Rhames reprises his role in Mission: Impossible – Dead Reckoning Part One, acting as the computer expert for Ethan's team.
+He provides Ethan assistance while navigating an airport in Abu Dhabi and helps Benji disarm a nuclear bomb in the baggage area, which turns out to be a hoax orchestrated by the Entity, an advanced AI.
+After Entity goes into their computers and tricks Ethan by mimicking Benji's voice, he and Benji destroy all electronic devices present.
+The next day, he goes on his own to study the Entity, and to give the team tech subterfuge as they complete their mission while fighting against Gabriel, Ethan's nemesis and apostle to the Entity.
+Before he leaves, he advises Ethan not to kill Gabriel out of vengeance for Ilsa's death, as they need him alive so they can question him later, a warning that Ethan ultimately heeded.

+Mission: Impossible – The Final Reckoning

+Rhames reprises his role as Luther in Mission: Impossible – The Final Reckoning, where he has been diagnosed with an unspecified illness but continues to help the team by building a "poison pill", a device that can permanently incapacitate the Entity.
+However, Gabriel steals the poison pill and traps him with a time bomb.
+After saying goodbye to Ethan, Luther sacrifices himself in order to minimize the blast.
+After Ethan defeats the Entity using the poison pill, he listens to a farewell message from Luther embedded inside it.

 Video games

 The character of Luther Stickell has also appeared in video games.

-In 2003 Atari released Mission: Impossible – Operation Surma for the Xbox, PlayStation 2 and Nintendo GameCube game consoles.
+In 2003 Atari released Mission: Impossible – Operation Surma for the Xbox, PlayStation 2, and GameCube.
 The game features Rhames as Stickell.
 GameSpot noted that the voices were great and added that having Rhames reprise his role made Luther "a little more authentic (and badass)."